 We found the Kashoo customer service to be unparalleled.
 The response time and the resolution was faster, by far than any other provider we tested.
 They were easy to contact, quick to respond, polite, and competent.
 There was no transfer from department to department.
 They knew exactly what we were doing and isolated the problem faster than we expected.

-There is a multitude of Quickbooks alternatives.
+There is a multitude of QuickBooks alternatives.
 And these alternatives are by no means a step-down.
-Quickbooks has put a huge emphasis on online marketing, which seems to have given it an unfair advantage, but this does not reflect its advantage in feature.
+QuickBooks has put a significant emphasis on online marketing, which seems to have given it an unfair advantage, but this does not reflect its advantage in feature.

-At the end of the day, an accounting platform is there to make accounting easier.
-If it does not do this, then find another provider asap.
+At the end of the day, the accounting platform you use is there to make your accounting needs easier.
+If it does not do this, then I urge you to find another provider asap.